Built-in Cluster Analysis

 - Decide which entitlements in unneeded violations should go and revoke those.

 This cleanup will reduce the volume of inappropriate entitlements and ease subsequent role definition.

 Built-in Entitlement and Role Analytics

-Identity Manager includes extensive analytics relating to existing roles, user classes and entitlement assignments.
-These are intended to support ongoing maintenance of a role model:
+Bravura Identity includes extensive analytics relating to existing roles, user classes and entitlement assignments.
+These are intended to support development and ongoing maintenance of a role model: